Marine Ecology of the Mediterranean Sea

 The Mediterranean Sea, the world’s largest enclosed body of water, has a high level of biological diversity.
 The coastal shelf below the 46,000 kilometers of coastline contains a wide variety of rich and important habitats: seagrass meadows, rocky intertidal zones, and estuaries.
 All these ecosystems are spawning and nursery areas for some of the main fish species used by ancient and modern civilizations.
 Surrounded by 27 countries and territories, the management of the sea has become a challenge for environmental groups, NGOs, and governments.

 This course will study the main coastal and marine ecosystems and physiology, behavior, and ecology of marine and coastal organisms.
 It will also cover the uses and misuses, the protection measures implemented, and how interactions of different civilizations have shaped and “humanized” the Mediterranean environment.
-You will compare the management practices between Europe and the north of Africa by traveling between the two continents and visiting key ecosystems, research facilities, and special interest areas.
+During the seminar we will learn about management practices practiced throughout the Mediterranean basin, we will visit key ecosystems, research facilities, and special interest areas.

 Integrated throughout the course will be the skill set for earning an SNSI Diving Certification.
 The diving instruction will combine theory in the classroom setting and dives in the surrounding bodies of water: the Minor Sea and the Marine Reserve of “Islas Hormigas.”
 During these dives, you will also apply theoretical terms acquired in the classroom.
 This course will be taught in English.